Automattic/vip-decoupled-bundle/README.md

 ```

 Posts that do not support Gutenberg are not supported by this plugin.
 For more information, refer to the documentation [here](https://github.com/Automattic/vip-block-data-api).

+#### Which Plugin Should I Choose?

+We recommend the VIP Block Data API plugin, as the plugin of choice for exposing the Gutenberg blocks.

+However, if you require exposing the Gutenberg blocks as HTML structured data rather than JSON data, then using the WPGraphQL Content Blocks plugin would be recommended.
+This would allow for the decoupled app, to easily render the blocks via the `dangerouslySetInnerHTML` method rather than having to individually design each block's corresponding component.

+That being said, we intend to get this feature included in the VIP Block Data API plugin in the near future.
+This would allow for the eventual deprecation of the WPGraphQL Content Block plugin.

 ## Contributing